Which instrument should I play?

 There are several great shops to rent instruments from in the Westminster/Arvada area.
 These shops rent out quality instruments, and apply the rental fees to eventual purchase of a full sized instrument.
 The instruments are set up in shop by a luthier, which makes them easier to play and sound better.
 They also have maintenance plans, or have maintenance included.
 This means that if something small on the instrument breaks, you can take it in to be repaired free of charge (depending on reasonable circumstances).
 Some have trade in policies as well, in which students can trade their student-level instrument in for a more professional model when they are ready.

-1. Some excellent violin/viola/cello rental shops in the Denver Metro area are:
+Some excellent rental shops in the Denver Metro area are:

-Veritable Violins (violins and violas only in Boulder, CO) appointment is needed.
+Veritable Violins: Located in Boulder, CO.
+An appointment is needed.
+Has violins and violas.
 All instruments are hand made or rebuilt and professionally set up.
-Excellent trade up program.
+Excellent trade in program.

-Mi Vida Strings (all strings, in Westminster, CO) call to check for availability.
-Very high quality instruments set up in house by a local luthier.
+Mi Vida Strings: Located in Westminster, CO.
+Call to check for availability.
+High quality instruments set up in house.

 Shar– (online violin, viola, cello rental program) Excellent value and trade in program.
 Very good quality rental instruments.
 Wonderful company that has been around for years.
 They also have instruments on clearance that can be a great value with quality beginner instruments as low as $150!